Azure/fta-ai-learning/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Vision AI

+To improve the efficacy of visual inspection, enterprises began turning to deep learning artificial neural networks known as convolutional neural networks (or CNNs), to emulate human vision for analysis of images and video.
+Today this is commonly called computer vision, or simply Vision AI.
+Artificial intelligence for image analytics spans a wide variety of industries, including manufacturing, retail, healthcare, and the public sector, and an equally wide area of use cases.

-## Key Decisions
+## Key Considerations

 When planning a vision AI/ML architecture in Azure, there's a number of decisions a business needs to make.
-These considerations are important, because they can help designing scalable and efficient AI/ML solutions that provide accurate results, perform well under load, and optimize costs and operations for any architectural changes that may be needed in the future in different environments.
+These considerations are important, because they can help designing scalable and efficient AI/ML vision solutions that provide accurate results, perform well under load, and optimize costs and operations for any architectural changes that may be needed in the future in different environments.
 A robust AI/ML solution is one that provides the same services and capabilities to a growing number of clients.
 With customers using Azure machine learning, a scalable architecture would provide a level of insulation not only for data, but also for compute environments, including models, training and inference configurations for multiple tenants and remain responsive under load.
 With the pace of adopting artificial intelligence growing very rapidly in the last few years, increased accuracy and size of machine learning models and how these models get deployed, distributed and orchestrated, there's a need in architectural guidance for accurate, reliable and scalable AI/ML solutions.

 ### Scalability